 The book club embodies Sudbury International's mission of connecting and supporting schools and learning centers, providing both a platform for sharing experiences and a resource for those exploring the transformative potential of Sudbury learning.

-Please join us on February 5th at 7:30pm ET - 4:30pm PT for the virtual Sudbury Community Book Club discussion, Playfulness
+Please join us on Wednesday, May 13th at 7:30 pm ET - 4:30 pm PT for the virtual Sudbury Community Book Club discussion, Mattering

-This month we will explore the role of fun and playfulness for our kids and ourselves.
-We have two books to choose from and a number of articles, videos, and podcasts.
+This month we are reading Mattering by Jennifer B. Wallace.
+We also identified a few related articles, videos, and podcasts.
 As always, the readings are optional, the important thing is the conversation.

 Join us for stories, strategies, and conversation.